TharishaPerera/personal-blog/src/pages/post/JavaChatApp.md

   - java
   - cryptography
 ---
-In this article we will implement a console based client/server chat application using Java sockets.
+In this article we will implement a console-based client/server chat application using Java sockets.
 This tutorial is about the backend implementation of this chat application using threads and encryption and decryption.
-I will explain the concepts and implemention step by step
+I will explain the concepts and implementation step by step

 **. &nbsp;** **. &nbsp; .**

 **IMPLEMENTATION**

-Create a java project and create create two java classes, `'Server.java'` & `'Client.java'`.
+Create a java project and create two java classes, `'Server.java'` & `'Client.java'`.
 <pre>
 </pre>
 ![files](/images/postImages/javaChatApp/1.png)